GauravMaurya036/Foodie-Website/README.md

 }
 ```

 ## ♻️ Future Improvements

 * Checkout & payment flow
 * Admin dashboard to add/edit menu items
 * Login & user orders
+* Save cart to localStorage or backend
 * Search & filter for menu items
+* Accessibility improvements and a11y audit

 ---

 ## 🤝 Contributing

 Contributions are welcome — fork the repo and open a pull request with improvements or bug fixes.
+---